osm-search/Nominatim/docs/admin/Import-and-Update.md

     psql -d nominatim -f specialphrases.sql

 Note that this command downloads the phrases from the wiki link above.

-### Reverse-only Imports

-If you only want to use the Nominatim database for reverse lookups or if you plan to use the installation only for exports to a [photon](http://photon.komoot.de/) database, then you can set up a database without search indexes.
-Add `--reverse-only` to your setup command above.

-This saves about 5% of disk space.

 ## Installing Tiger housenumber data for the US